 Powerful Audio Processing

 Elevate your performances with updated, studio-quality effects and advanced digital audio processing.
 Never run out of options with channel-independent EQ, dynamics and effects.
 Get your perfect sound fast with Bose ToneMatch processing for natural-sounding vocals and instruments, while zEQ focuses your tone for effective adjustments on the fly.
-When used with Bose L1 and F1 systems, the T4S/T8S mixers allows full end-to-end optimization of your sound.
+When used with Bose L1 and F1 systems, the T8S mixer allows full end-to-end optimization of your sound.

 Seamless Live Control

-The T4S/T8S integrates with your performance using illuminated, tactile controls and indicators for spontaneous sound adjustments, even on dimly-lit stages.
+The T8S integrates with your performance using illuminated, tactile controls and indicators for spontaneous sound adjustments, even on dimly lit stages.
 Jump into settings with the fast-learning, intuitive control interface.
-Additional features like tap tempo delay, built-in chromatic tuner, master out EQ, and recallable scenes makes it easy to be ready to play.
-The T4S/T8S is the ultimate on-stage companion for performing artists.
+Additional features like tap tempo delay, built-in chromatic tuner, and recallable scenes makes it easy to be ready to play.
+The T8S is the ultimate on-stage companion for performing artists.

-For it’s size, the stereo T4S/T8S mixer gives you unprecedented connectivity with control.
-Four (T4S) or eight (T8S) main channels feature high-quality audio preamps with XLR-combo jacks for microphones or instruments, and switchable phantom power.
-Additionally, the T4S/T8S offers two (T4S) and four (T8S) Aux sends, two Aux inputs, two ToneMatch outputs for digital audio with remote power (T4S), USB-A and -B for USB drive playback or PC/Mac interfacing, a dedicated headphone jack, and ¼” TRS analog outputs.
+For its size, the stereo T8S mixer gives you unprecedented connectivity with control.
+Eight main channels feature high-quality audio preamps with XLR-combo jacks for microphones or instruments, and switchable phantom power.
+Additionally, the T8S offers four Aux sends, two Aux inputs, USB-A and -B for USB drive playback or PC/Mac interfacing, a dedicated headphone jack, and balanced ¼” TRS and XLR analog outputs.

 Convenient Gig-Ready Features

-Rugged and ready to go, the T4S/T8S includes a protective magnetic cover and a bottom insert allows you to use standard mounting accessories to keep the T4S/T8S within reach.
+Rugged and ready to go, the T8S includes a ToneMatch universal power supply and a protective magnetic cover to protect controls and connectors.
+A bottom insert allows you to use standard mounting accessories to keep the T8S within reach.

 What are the differences between the T4S and the T8S?

 The T4S and the T8S both have the same compact interface, tactile knobs and advanced digital audio processing, yet the T8S gives you an expanded channel count with four more mic/line inputs and a total of four Aux sends.
 The T8S also includes an output meter to visually monitor your output level.
-The T4S can receive power and send digital audio to L1 Model II or L1 Model 1S products when using the included ToneMatch cable.
-The T8S comes standard with a universal power supply and does not offer a ToneMatch link.
+Both the T4S and T8s can receive power and send digital audio to a Bose L1 PRO System when using the included ToneMatch cable.
+However, the T8S cannot be digitally powered from original L1 Model II or 1S system.
+The T8S comes standard with a universal power supply when used with those systems.